zehraakgul/LogHistoryAnalyzer/README.md

 # Alarm Analyzer Script - STANDALONE

 ## Overview
-This script analyzes alarm logs to identify and report recurring issues in a specified directory.
+This script analyzes alarm logs on linux environment to identify and report recurring issues in a specified directory.
 It is particularly useful for understanding alarm trends over a defined period and filtering alarms based on severity and frequency.

 ## Features
 - **Log Parsing:** Extracts and processes alarms from log files.